shashi2k6/springbootdocker/README.md

 docker volume prune

-Remove a container and its volume
+Remove a container and its volume :
 If you created an unnamed volume, it can be deleted at the same time as the container with the -v flag.
 Note that this only works with unnamed volumes.
 When the container is successfully removed, its ID is displayed.
 Note that no reference is made to the removal of the volume.
 If it is unnamed, it is silently removed from the system.
 If it is named, it silently stays present.

 ### `Remove:`

-docker rm -v container_name
+docker rm -v container_name:

-Conclusion
+Conclusion :

 This guide covers some of the common commands used to remove images, containers, and volumes with Docker.
 There are many other combinations and flags that can be used with each.
 For a comprehensive guide to what’s available, see the Docker documentation for docker system prune, docker rmi, docker rm and docker volume rm.
 If there are common cleanup tasks you’d like to see in the guide, please ask or make suggestions in the comments.